 There are multiple routes you can take to experience all that Summit County, Colorado has to offer.
 This particular route is one of my favorites to drive during the fall but you can’t go wrong doing it anytime during the spring, summer, and fall months.
-For Slingshot drivers and Motorcycle enthusiast, this route offers a variety of fun, turn heavy roads along with long stretches of open highway to cruise on with very little traffic.
+For Slingshot drivers and Motorcycle enthusiast, this route offers a variety of fun, turn heavy roads along with long stretches of open highway to cruise on.

 From our shop in Eagle-Vail, you will head south on HWY 24 towards Minturn and Leadville.
 As you head up to Leadville, you will pass the ghost town of Gilman, you will drive over the famous Green Bridge and all the while you will be tracking along the steep walls of the canyon.
 As you make your way past the Green Bridge, you will pass by the historic 10th Mountain Division site known as Camp Hale.
 There are numerous plaques along the road that detail the history and there is also a World War ll memorial a few miles up the road.

 Past the memorial you will find yourself on a long, straight stretch of road which is the last stretch before Leadville.
 To your right (South West) you will have open views of Colorado’s tallest peak – Mt.
 Elbert along with its second tallest peak – Mt Massive.
 At the juncture of HWY 24 and HWY 91, you will want to make a left turn.
 Heading North East, you will pass through the Ten Mile Mountain range where you will find a couple of pull-off locations that offer mountain lakes along with some short hiking paths.
 As you make your way to Copper Mountain you will want to take I-70 East Bound towards Frisco.